rbind/njtierney.com/content/post/2018-02-07-acknowledgements.markdown

 always been there for me, with advice, tea, roast dinners on Sundays, and unyielding support.

-> Finally, thank you to my love, Sophie Francis.
+> Finally, thank you to my love, Soph.
 You spur me on to be my best, and love me always, even when I am at my worst.

 > It has been an amazing four years, I look forward to seeing what happens next.